marler8997/audio/README.md

 # TODO

-* change render to not be global or backend specific
+* change render to not be global?
-* change renderes to mono
-* templatize renderers
+* implement MIDI